preons/docs/content/learn/home.md

 ## Get started

+1. [Install the Preons UI](/learn/ui/installation): Follow the guide to install the Preons UI into your project.
 1. [Build a user interface quickly](/learn/ui/build): A 15-minute guide on how to install Preons and start building a website.
-2. [Generate your own library](/learn/cli/guide): Generate your own library using the preons.yaml configuration file
+1. [Generate your own library](/learn/cli/generate): Generate your own library using the preons.yaml configuration file

 ## What is Preons